A woman who called a Black child a slur has raised a backlash but also thousands of dollars

 In the woman’s case, a contingent of supporters just want to fight cancel culture, said Franciska Coleman, an assistant professor of law at University of Wisconsin Law School, who has written about cancel culture and social regulation of speech.
 For some it can include donating “to everyone who they in quotes try to ‘cancel.’”

-Some people are fixated on how “it just seems too much that this mother of two young kids is getting death threats and rape threats,” Coleman said.
+Some people are focused on how “it just seems too much that this mother of two young kids is getting death threats and rape threats,” Coleman said.

 Conservative commentators have gone online to applaud her for not capitulating to angry internet mobs while acknowledging she used a hateful word.
 “No one’s excusing it.
 But she didn’t deserve to be treated like a domestic terrorist,” conservative podcast host Matt Walsh said in a Facebook post.